spacewalk01/yolov5-fire-detection/README.md

 | :-: | :-: | :-: |
 | ![](results/P_curve.png) | ![](results/PR_curve.png) | ![](results/R_curve.png) |

-I noticed that red emergency light was being detected as fire which makes sense because the current dataset contains only a few hundreds of negative samples and images with car red light.
+I noticed that red emergency light was being detected as fire which makes sense because it is hard to differentiate emergence light and fire light.
+The current dataset also contains only a few hundreds of negative samples and images with car red light.
 I assume that we can further improve the performance by adding images with non-labeled objects as negative samples.

 | Ground Truth |
 | :-: |